David Mabuza Biography: Age, Net Worth, Wife, Children, Nicknames, Death, Parents

 They divorced in 2004 after 20 years of marriage.
 His current wife is Nonhlanhla Patience Mnisi, a former teacher and businesswoman.
 They have four children together.

-He also supports the preservation of cultural heritage and the promotion of tourism in Mpumalanga.
+He also advocates the preservation of cultural heritage and the promotion of tourism in Mpumalanga.

-Mabuza has faced several health challenges in his life.
-In 2014, he was accused of being poisoned by political opponents and had to go to Russia for medical treatment.
+Mabuza has faced a number of health issues throughout his life.
+In 2014, he was allegedly poisoned by political opponents and sought medical treatment in Russia.

-Since then, he has made several trips to Russia for follow-up care.
-In 2019, he had a routine medical examination in Cuba, sparking rumors about his health condition.
-He also has diabetes and high blood pressure.
+He has since made several trips to Russia for follow-up.
+In 2019, he underwent a routine medical check-up in Cuba, which sparked speculation about his health.
+He also suffers from diabetes and hypertension.

 Career